gabrielrbernardi/BOCADocumentation/README.md

     ```
     cargo run --release --bin simples -- http://IPBOCAWeb/admin/report/webcast.php?webcastcode=allUsers
     ```
 6. In some cases, on the browser, an error occurs that tells that `package.js` was not located.
-If this occurs, copy the [`/client/pkg`] folder (./client/pkg) and put it in the root folder.
+If this occurs, copy the [`/client/pkg`](./client/pkg) directory and put it in the root folder, with the same folder structure.